furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   scholars, and then they planned a life together and fell to dreaming.

-  \np And later still when they had come away at last and the tears ended for a time and the rest of the gang slept curled together like a wounded dog pack and dreaming troubled dreams, she
+  And later still when they had come away at last and the tears ended for a time and the rest of the gang slept curled together like a wounded dog pack and dreaming troubled dreams, she